Jane Whorwood: Relationship with the King of England

-Ciphered letters sent between Charles I and Whorwood indicate she became the king's mistress during the summer of 1648, when Whorwood managed to gain access to the king's chamber in Carisbrooke Castle, the king having been granted parole from close guard so as to prepare negotiations with Parliament.
-They corresponded frequently, sometimes exchanging several notes per day, and in letters sent during the month of July, planned for sexual encounters.
-The king wrote to their accomplice William Hopkins in the same year: “You may freely trust Whorwood in anything that concerns my service, for I have had perfect trial of her friendship to me.
-I cannot be more confident of any.”
-He noted, between April and December 1648, 33 letters of his written to Whorwood and 18 sent from her to him.
-She signed her ciphered notes as N, 390, 409 and 715, and the remaining as JW or Hellen.
+Ciphered letters sent between Charles I and Whorwood, indicated that she became the king's mistress during the summer of 1648, when Whorwood managed to gain access to the king's chamber in Carisbrooke Castle, the king having been granted parole from close guard to prepare negotiations with Parliament.
+They communicated frequently, and sometimes exchanged several notes per day, letters were sent during July, which contained plans for intimate encounters.
+The king wrote to their accomplice William Hopkins in the same year: "You may freely trust Whorwood with anything that concerns my service, for I have had perfect trial of her friendship to me.
+I cannot be more confident of any".
+He noted that between April, and December 1648, (Thirty -Three) 33 letters were written to Whorwood and 18 was sent from her to him.
+She signed her ciphered notes as N, 390, 409, and 715, then signed the remaining as JW or Hellen.

-Despite his supporters' continuous efforts to restore his freedom, Charles I was brought to trial and executed at Whitehall Palace, London, on 30 January 1649.
+Despite his supporters' continuous efforts to restore his freedom, Charles I was brought to trial and executed at Whitehall Palace, in London, on 30 January 1649.